lightninglabs/lightning-terminal/README.md

 - Use Pool to earn sats by opening channels to those needing inbound liquidity

 ## Installation
 Download the latest binaries from the [releases](https://github.com/lightninglabs/lightning-terminal/releases) page.

+Additionally you find detailed instructions in the [lightning engineering docs](https://docs.lightning.engineering/lightning-network-tools/lightning-terminal/get-lit).

 ## Execution
 Run Lightning Terminal with a local `lnd` instance: